-- (1) The landmark or district is associated with cultural, artistic, social, ethnic, economic, or political heritage. - (2) It includes the site of a significant historic event. - (3) It is identified with a person who significantly contributed to the cultural, artistic, social, ethnic, economic, or political heritage. - (4) It portrays a historic era characterized by a distinctive architectural style. - (5) It is identified as the work of an architect or master builder whose individual work has influenced the development of Town, County, the State of Colorado, or the United States. - (6) It embodies elements of architectural design, detail, materials, or craftsmanship that represent a significant architectural innovation. - v.
+- (1) The landmark or district is associated with cultural, artistic, social, ethnic, economic, or political heritage. - (2) It includes the site of a significant historic event. - (3) It is identified with a person who significantly contributed to the cultural, artistic, social, ethnic, economic, or political heritage. - (4) It portrays a historic era characterized by a distinctive architectural style. - (5) It is identified as the work of an architect or master builder whose individual work has influenced the development of Town, County, the State of Colorado, or the United States. - (6) It embodies elements of architectural design, detail, materials, or craftsmanship that represent a significant architectural innovation. - (7) It possesses significant archeological value that has produced or is likely to produce data affecting theories of historic or prehistoric interest.

+v.
 Limitation on Resubmittal of Applications